-At this point it’s likely that you’ll have access to a wealth of new data about your existing customer base and your newly acquired customers.
+At this point, it’s likely that you’ll have access to a wealth of new data about your existing customer base and your newly acquired customers.
 But before we move on to how to make the most of this, you first need to consider the risk that returns might have on your strategic objectives.

 Unfortunately once the festive period is complete, it isn’t time to celebrate just yet.
 It’s highly likely you’ll see a surge in returns over January.
-During the Black Friday period alone, 40% of items that are bought online are returned.
+During the Black Friday period alone, 40% of the items that are bought online are returned.

 As more people opt to do their Christmas shopping online, retailers are having a difficult time trying to forecast the impact these returns will have on their overall sales revenue for this period.
 According to the FT, it can cost brands double the amount for a product to be returned into the supply chain as it does to deliver it.

-Here’s some steps you can take to reduce your returns rate and protect your bottom line.
+Here are some steps you can take to reduce your returns rate and protect your bottom line.

 One of the obvious problems with online shopping is that customers can’t touch or thoroughly examine the items they are looking to purchase.
 So it’s really important that brands present their online products as clearly as possible and with accurate information.
-Unfortunately 23% of products are returned because of inaccurate product depictions.
+Unfortunately, 23% of products are returned because of inaccurate product depictions.